 - Eye problems

-The dangers of using DE are not proven, but neither are the benefits.
-For us, it’s obvious, better to be safe than sorry and stay away from the use of DE as the long-term consequences aren’t clear.
+The dangers of using DE are not proven, nor are the benefits.
+It’s arguably better to be safe than sorry and avoid using DE, as the long-term consequences on the chicken’s respiratory system aren’t clear.

 Disadvantages of DE and deep litter method

-Next to the possible health issues while using DE inside the coop or in a dust bath, there’s a significant problem to keep in mind when using DE while practicing the deep litter method.
+Next to the possible health issues while using DE inside the coop or in a dust bath, there’s a significant problem to remember when using DE while practicing the deep litter method.
 When mixing bedding materials such as pine shavings and chicken manure, bacteria multiply inside the mixture.
 It takes oxygen, ventilation, and the correct moisture balance to compost.
-DE will dry out the litter and kill all microorganisms needed for composting, so it is not helpful while practicing the deep litter method.
+DE will dry out the litter and kill all microorganisms needed for composting, which is not helpful while practicing the deep litter method.

 How often I have to clean the coop when using deep litter method?